ustyantsevxx/tele2-profit/README.md

-# tele2-profit
+# Tele2 Profit

-### Script allows you to quickly sell your Tele2 data.
+Script allows you to quickly sell your Tele2 data.
+Firstly, it returns all your listings from Tele2 Market.
+Then it list all data with minimal price + applies emojis and shit for faster selling.

+## Installation
-0. Activate venv if needed and `pip install -r requirements.txt`
+Activate **venv** if needed and `pip install -r requirements.txt`

+## Usage
 1. Create `config.json` file with number:
 ```json
 {